NCERT Solutions For Class 10 Science Chapter 2 – Get Free PDF

 |1.
 It is used as an electrolyte||1.
 It can be used to test the garden soil for acidity.
 If bubbles are developed then the soil Is too acidic|

 |2.
 It can be used domestically as water softener for laundry.||2.
 If used on washing car then it will remove dead bug bodies without damaging the colour or the paint on the car.|

 |NCERT Exemplar Solutions for Class 10 Science Chapter 2|

 |CBSE Notes for Class 10 Science Chapter 2|

-Topics involved in Chapter 2 – Acid, bases and salts
+Topics included in NCERT Class 10 Science Chapter 2 – Acid, bases and salts

 - Understanding the chemical properties of bases and acids

 - How do acids and bases react with metals?

 - How do metal carbonates and metal hydrogen carbonates react with acids?